rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Add User Asset Group Access

-This action is used to grant an user account access to an asset group by ID.
+This action is used to grant a user account access to an asset group by ID.

 ##### Input